nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-jobs-u2.md

 <properties
-   pageTitle="Consente di visualizzare e gestire i processi di StorSimple | Microsoft Azure" description="Descrive la pagina relativa ai processi del servizio StorSimple Manager e come utilizzarlo per tenere traccia dei processi di backup recenti, correnti e pianificati." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"